strozfriedberg/notatin/README.md

 # Notatin

-This is a Rust parser for offline Windows Registry files.
+Notatin is a Rust parser for offline Windows Registry files.

 Python bindings are included in the project (pyreg).